Sustainable food processing systems

 Emerging Technologies and Transformation Processes

-The implementation of emerging food processing technologies and practices is of major interest to the food sector in terms of improving food quality, producing new ingredients, and formulating food matrices with enhanced nutritional and techno-functional properties.
-But it is necessary to optimize and control the operating parameters of these innovative technologies while targeting their applications according to the food matrices identified.
+The integration of emerging food processing technologies and practices holds significant importance for the food sector, as it offers opportunities to enhance food quality, create novel ingredients, and develop food matrices with improved nutritional and techno-functional properties.
+However, it is crucial to optimize and control the operational parameters of these innovative technologies, aligning them with specific food matrices.

-The research done at INAF is thus aimed at demonstrating the impacts of emerging transformation processes on the safety, physicochemical, and nutritional characteristics of the finished product in order to democratize the implementation of these technologies in the food industry.
+At INAF, our research is dedicated to showcasing the effects of these emerging transformation processes on the safety, physicochemical, and nutritional attributes of the final product.
+By doing so, we aim to promote widespread adoption of these technologies in the food industry.

 Eco-efficiency of Food Processing Lines

-Defined as a ratio between the value of a product and its impact on the environment, implementing the concept of eco-efficiency within food processing lines helps to improve their environmental sustainability while integrating socio-economic aspects.
-In order to take advantage of this concept, the development of a framework for eco-efficiency analysis based on the life cycle approach is carried out to determine the best compromise between economic, environmental, and social values.
+Defined as a ratio between the value of a product and its impact on the environment, the implementation of the concept of eco-efficiency within food processing lines helps improve their environmental sustainability while integrating socio-economic aspects.
+To harness the full potential of this concept, the development of a framework for eco-efficiency analysis based on the life cycle approach is carried out.
+This framework aims to determine the best compromise between economic, environmental, and social values.

-The work undertaken at INAF is therefore aimed at meeting the challenges of social and environmental acceptability of the bio-food sector while maintaining its competitiveness.
+The work undertaken at INAF is, therefore, aimed at addressing the challenges of social and environmental acceptability in the bio-food sector while maintaining its competitiveness.

 Conventional, Emerging, and Alternative Food Resources

-Awareness about the importance of sustainable food systems combined with the consumers’ desire for diversification of supply has greatly favored the introduction of emerging and alternative food matrices (legumes, algae, insects, etc.).
+The increasing awareness of the significance of sustainable food systems, coupled with consumers’ demand for a diversified food supply, has significantly promoted the adoption of emerging and alternative food matrices (legumes, algae, insects, etc.).

-On the same model as that applied to conventional food matrices, the work conducted at INAF is aimed at developing a multi-criteria methodological approach (composition, transformation pathways, safety, nutritional benefits, integration into complex formulations, etc.) in order to democratize the consumption of these new matrices and favor their acceptability to consumers.
+Following the same model applied to conventional food matrices, the work conducted at INAF aims to develop a multi-criteria methodological approach (composition, transformation pathways, safety, nutritional benefits, integration into complex formulations, etc.) to democratize the consumption of these new matrices and enhance their acceptability among consumers.

 Strategies to Reduce Food Loss and Waste in a Circular Economy’s Logic

-The research conducted at INAF is thus aimed at implementing circularity strategies for all actors in the production and the processing of foods in order to reduce food loss and waste.
+The research conducted at INAF is dedicated to implementing circularity strategies for all participants engaged in food production and processing, with the ultimate goal of mitigating food losses and waste.

 AREAS OF EXPERTISE AND CHAIRS